tsloughter/rebar3.org/content/en/docs/extending/custom_compiler_modules.md

 %% do your own analysis aided by the graph to specify what needs re-compiling.
 %% You can use this to add more or fewer files (i.e. compiler options changed),
 %% and specify how to schedule their compilation.
 One thing we do here for
-%% erlang files is look at the digraph to only rebuild files with newer
+%% Erlang files is look at the digraph to only rebuild files with newer
 %% timestamps than their build artifacts (which are also in the DAG after the
 %% first build) or those with compiler options that changed (the
 %% compile_and_track callback lets you annotate artifacts)